Soo Yong: Career

-Over the next few years she had roles in several Broadway plays, the first one starring Katherine Cornell, whose "techniques, certain postures, and gestures" she said she emulated.
+Over the next few years, she had roles in several Broadway plays, the first one starring Katherine Cornell, whose "techniques, certain postures, and gestures" she said she emulated.
 In 1929, she married fellow actor Goo Chang (Peter Chong).
 The first major advancement of her career was the opportunity to use her fluency in Mandarin and native English as onstage translator for Mei Lanfang's Peking Opera, first in New York and then a tour of North America in 1930.
 She freely interpreted the stories and explained the action in terms which American audiences could understand.
 The New York Times praised her by name, saying "Miss Yong speaks English with a clarity of diction rarely encountered among native American speakers," apparently not realizing that she was in fact a native American speaker.
 After the finish of the tour, she and her husband performed on Broadway together.
 They went back on the road, where, however, the marriage ended in 1933.
 After the divorce was complete in June 1933, she returned to Hawai'i, then later that year to Los Angeles.

 While in California on tour with Mai Lanfang in 1930, she had made valuable contacts in Los Angeles, and the local newspapers reported on her return.
-She enrolled in a PhD program in education at University of Southern California but also auditioned for film roles.
+She enrolled in a PhD program in education at University of Southern California but auditioned for film roles.
 Her first screen appearance was as an amah in The Painted Veil, starring Greta Garbo.
 In spite of never having been to China, she was frequently described in the press and studio publicity as being "Chinese."
 She responded by presenting herself as cultured and educated representative of her culture.
 "Like all Oriental art," she stated to an interviewer, "the Chinese artist does not present a complete picture of his art.
 Chinese pictures are like Chinese poetry.
 The poet leads you to the garden and gives you the rare essences of the beautiful flowers and you alone must inhale the essences and enjoy the rare beauty."